openfheorg/openfhe-development/docs/sphinx_rsts/contributing/developer_ci_cd_docs.rst

 ..

-   .. note:: this can’t be done in the
+   .. note:: This can’t be done in the `.github/actions/default_builder/action.yml <https://github.com/openfheorg/openfhe-development/blob/main/.github/actions/default_builder/action.yml>`__,
-                `.github/actions/default_builder/action.yml <https://github.com/openfheorg/openfhe-development/blob/main/.github/actions/default_builder/action.yml>`__,
-      - Access to the ``fromJson`` function isn't available in that scope.
+      as access to the ``fromJson`` function isn't available in that scope.

 Modifying or Adding New Workflows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~